 A. U.S. CONFUSION: How did I get here?
 The Money Question: a post-Charlottesville blog

-B. U.S. CONFUSION OF THE MOMENT: Transphobia-phobia, bullyphobia, and reality
+B. U.S. CONFUSION OF THE MOMENT: Transphobia-phobia, bullyphobia, reality, unanswered question, transgender industry

 C. U.S. VOTER CONFUSION: How did WE get here?
 It’s a long story…